maticzav/graphql-shield/README.md

     },
   },
   {
-    fallback: 'To je napaka!', // meaning "This is a mistake" in Slovene.
+    fallbackError: 'To je napaka!', // meaning "This is a mistake" in Slovene.
   },
 )